mgreenberry/MS2-Smart-Associates/TESTING.md

 # Smart Associates - Testing document

 **Note from the author**
 The original idea was to create a game based on learning Sign Language similar to my MS1 website.
-However, I was unable to get images and content taht wasn't copyrighted and free to use.
+However, I was unable to get images and content that wasn't copyrighted and free to use.
 Secondly, I was unable to work out how to write the required JavaScript for any type of game.
 The company I work for has never had a website despite being over 50 years old.
 Therefore I wanted to provide them with a website that would use the required amount of JavaScript.

 On meeting with my mentor, we discussed this idea and the thought was that having an index.html, services.html, etc would not be enough for a good grade and I then decided to use JavaScript to enable as much content as possible and try to use code from other sources such as Stack Overflow, W3Schools, etc.